Frequently Asked Questions - ID Cards & Building Access

 Card Access System

-The Enhanced Access System uses proximity cards, (access cards) issued to authorized students, faculty, staff and guests, to control access to buildings.
+The Enhanced Access System uses proximity cards, (access cards) issued by the Department of Public Safety to authorized students, faculty, staff and guests, to control access to buildings.
 The system will electronically unlock doors designated and marked as Entrances when an active card with privileges for that building is presented to the card reader mounted beside the door.